MandarGogate/av-challenge-website/getting-started/submission.md

 Please follow the [Interspeech 2025 template](https://www.interspeech2025.org/author-resources) for preparing your submission.

-### Workshop submission
+### Workshop paper submission

-Further information about the workshop submission and registration will be announced soon.

 [//]: # (**Paper submission is now open!**)
-**Paper submission opens on the 23rd of June!**
+**Paper submission is open!**

-[//]: # (You can make your submission [here.]&#40;https://cmt3.research.microsoft.com/AVSEC2024&#41;)
+You can make your submission [here.](https://cmt3.research.microsoft.com/AVSEC2025)

-[//]: # (<p>The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
-This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.</p>)

 ### Workshop registration:

+**Registration to the workshop is now open!**

-**Workshop registration costs:**
+*Workshop registration fees:*

+- Full/ISCA Members: EUR 40
+- Student/ISCA Student: EUR 25

+You have two options to register:

+- To register to the workshop through the Interspeech registration system please use this [link](https://www.interspeech2025.org/registration)
+- To register to the Workshop alone: TBA

+[//]: # (  **Note: Due to requirements of the payment system, prices for the workshop alone registration are given in GBP.**. )

+## AVSEC-4 program:

 TBA